-Today we want to share 7 resistance band exercises by author Anita Fernandez.
-Anita gives us some great resistance band exercises for a whole body strength workout.
+Today we want to share resistance band exercises by author Anita Fernandez.
+Anita gives us some great exercises for a whole-body strength workout.
 Please help us welcome Anita.
-You can also read her interesting Bio below.
+See Anita’s interesting Bio below.

 Resistance bands are a simple way to increase the intensity of your exercises.
 But don’t let their simplicity fool you as they can be used to exercise every major muscle group in your body.
 They can also be combined with other exercise equipment to improve your workouts.

 1. Resistance Band Exercises – Butterfly Squats

 Place a looped resistance band around your thighs lower yourself into the squat.
 At the bottom of the squat, pivot on the balls of your feet, lift your heels and spread your knees outward.
 Reverse these steps to return to your starting position.
 Butterfly squats with a resistance band target the core muscles as well as the quads, hamstrings, outer thighs and glutes.

 Wrap your resistance band around both your feet and hold the ends in your hand.
 Follow through with your regular plank exercise where your hips are lifted while you balance on your forearm and the outside of your foot.
 Keeping the resistance band taut, slowly raise your leg as far as you can and then lower it until it is a few inches from your other foot.
 Do a few reps and then switch sides.
 This side plank with a resistance band will help you target your obliques, back and shoulders.

 Place the resistance band around your feet and get into the push-ups position with your wrists directly under your shoulders.
 As you lower your chest, twist your body and draw up your left knee so that it almost touches your left elbow.
 Reverse the steps to go back to your starting position and then repeat it on the other side.
 The Spiderman push-up targets your triceps, deltoids and pectoral muscles.
 It also engages your core muscles.